-Were you or a loved one hurt on an Atlanta-area construction site?
+Were you or a loved one hurt on an Georgia construction site?

 Finding a lawyer with the right background is crucial.
 Our Georgia attorneys specialize in securing compensation for injured workers and their families.

-Atlanta is a big city and quickly getting bigger, as the countless cranes dotting the city skyline can attest to.
+Georgia is a big state and quickly getting bigger, as the countless cranes dotting the city skyline can attest to.
 Commercial and residential construction projects have risen sharply in the Big Peach since the Great Recession, and Georgia is now home to roughly 9,600 private construction companies—many of which are based in metro Atlanta.

 Of the thousands of American workers who die on the job each year, approximately 20 percent of deadly work accidents happen on construction sites—making construction the most dangerous industry in the United States.
 One in 10 construction workers is injured every year, according to the Occupational Health & Safety Administration (OSHA).
 Approximately 150,000 construction site injuries are reported each year.